As Paris Fashion Week Is Streamed, Critics Look to Future

 Chanel is live-streaming its couture show Tuesday after piloting such an approach in its Cruise collection in June.
 Hermes is presenting its show as a digital “experience" on two separate days, one streamed live and the second time as a video replay.

-Dior Men’s has promised a sumptuous immersive experience — without explaining what that means — and Dior Couture is revealing a “surprise” to editors, who will admire and review glimmering silk chiffons and diaphanous taffetas from the comfort of their couches.
+Dior Men’s is putting on a digital show, while Dior Couture is revealing a “surprise” to editors, who will admire and review glimmering silk chiffons and diaphanous taffetas from the comfort of their couches.

 Valentino, meanwhile, is going “rogue” this season by unveiling an online sneak-preview during its allotted couture slot Wednesday of what it promises to be a live performance in Rome for later in the month.
 It says that the later event will “bring together the human and the digital touch, creating a dialogue where neither of them will take the lead.”
 It hasn't said whether that means actual members of the public will be allowed to attend, or given details.